Free Online Reading Courses For Teachers

 In the latter half of the 20th century, there was a growing emphasis on phonics-based instruction.
 The Reading Recovery program, developed in the 1980s, is an example of a successful intervention program that uses a phonics-based approach to help struggling readers.

 Today, the prevailing view is that a balanced approach to reading instruction is most effective.
-This approach integrates phonics instruction with opportunities for students to engage in meaningful reading and writing activities.
+Even so, this approach integrates phonics instruction with opportunities for students to engage in meaningful reading and writing activities.
 Free online reading courses often explore the nuances of balanced literacy and provide guidance on how to implement it in the classroom.

 Essential Concepts in Reading Development